IBBY UK Chair’s Report April 2019 – end March 2020

-This has been my fifth year as Chair of IBBY UK, a busy year of consolidation and some significant developments.
-Our key aim – to represent the UK children’s books world internationally and the international world of children’s books within the UK – is essential if we are to feel part of a worldwide community during these challenging times.
-We all have so much to learn from each other.
+These are strange times to be writing an annual report on our IBBY UK activities as the year has clearly been divided into a pre- and post- Covid state.
+But I will try here to reflect on some of our achievements during the year, which has been my sixth year as Chair of IBBY UK.
+Our key aims remain the same: to represent the UK children’s books world internationally and the international world of children’s books within the UK.
+It is essential going forward to feel part of a worldwide community as we all have so much to learn from each other.

 We are grateful to the organisations and publishers who support our work.
-These include publishers for their review copies and multiple copies of books for awards; CLPE (Centre for Literacy in Primary Education) and Islington Libraries for the use of their rooms for meetings; and Waterstones and the Black Cultural Archives for hosting events; and to the universities and book organisations who have developed programmes using our touring exhibitions.
+These include publishers who send their review copies and multiple copies of books for awards; CLPE (Centre for Literacy in Primary Education) and Islington Libraries for the use of their rooms for meetings; and to the universities and book organisations who have developed programmes using our touring exhibitions.

 More detailed information about all items mentioned in this report is available on our IBBY UK website or on the IBBY website.